Sign up for hire & camping shop special offers, campsite tips & news

 Do you offer excess reduction/CDW?

 Most car rental companies offer the Collision Damage Waiver add on to enable you to reduce your damage liability to a lower amount or even zero.
-They can do this by selling CDW en mass and using that incomes for other damages, effectively you will pay for someone else's damage.
+They can do this by selling CDW en mass and using that income for other damages, effectively you may pay for someone else's damage.

 At CamperVanTastic we don't agree with such practises, so we don't offer CDW or a way to reduce your damage liability.
 However, this doesn't mean you can't.
 Some travel insurance policies and even some credit cards offer this already so you may already be covered.
 There are also 3rd party companies that offer to cover any additional charges relating to damage from the hire.
 We would recommend getting the highest coverage and making sure that the policy covers campervans and vehicles over £40,000.

 We do still need to take the £1000 pre-authorised transaction when the vehicle is collected and in the event of any damage use this to cover any costs of damage caused to the vehicle.
 You will then be able to reclaim this from your 3rd party CDW insurance provider, we are always happy to provide receipts for damage caused to vehicles that have been on hire to aid your claim.

 What if it gets too cold or hot?

 We've camped in sub zero temperatures and sweltering 46C plus and want you to be comfortable which is why all our campervans have parking heaters and air conditioning when driving.
 We have also exclusively designed all weather comfort packs.